liabifano/humans-of-paris-1900/README.md

-       ├── app             <- Web Application with data model and views ├── migrations  <- Data Model and Data Migrations ├── scripts     <- Script to collect, treat and populate the tables ├── templates   <- HTML, CSS and javascripts responsible for Frontend
+       ├── app             <- Web Application with data model and views ├── migrations  <- Data Model and Data Migrations ├── scripts     <- Script to collect, treat and populate the tables ├── templates   <- HTML, CSS and javascript responsible for Frontend